Zhenkaibo/Synthetic-braided-fluvial-Fenton-Creek-reservoir-model/README.md

 Bo, Z., Hörning, S., Underschultz, J.R., Garnett, A. and Hurter, S., 2024.
 Effects of geological heterogeneity on gas mixing during underground hydrogen storage (UHS) in braided-fluvial reservoirs.
 Fuel, 357, p.129949.

+Bo, Z. and Hörning, S., 2026.
+Numerical investigation of gas mixing resulting from dispersion across scales during Underground Hydrogen Storage (UHS).
+Hydrogen Economy & Engineering, p.100004.

-Please do consider cite the above publication when you use the models in this repository during your research.
+Please do consider to cite the above publication when you use the models in this repository during your research.

  Regards,